francismanalang/francismanalang/README.md

 - 🌱 In the process of expanding my skills in **React** and **TypeScript**

-- ⚡ Fun fact **I have been an Olympic Weightlifter for the past 5 years🏋️‍♂️**
+- ⚡ Fun fact: **I have been an Olympic Weightlifter for the past 5 years🏋️‍♂️**

 - 📫 How to reach me: **francismanalang7@gmail.com**